JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 # Panel list

-This is a list of most panels used in TF2.
+This is a list of most panel types and their parameters.

 ## Panel
+The most basic panel, all other panels derive from this.
 Parameter | Info
 --------- | ----
 fieldName | Renames the panel